cscannell-inacloud/Office365-Security-Docs/SecurityCompliance/atp-safe-links.md

   - If the URL goes to a downloadable file and the [ATP Safe Links policies](set-up-atp-safe-links-policies.md) are configured to scan such downloads, the downloadable file is checked.

   - If the URL is considered safe, the user is taken to the website.

+## New features added to ATP Safe Links

+We are continuing to add new features to ATP Safe Links.
+Here are several examples:

+- Beginning in late October 2017, ATP Safe Links protection is extended to apply to URLs in email as well as URLs in Office 365 ProPlus documents, such as Word, Excel, PowerPoint, and Visio on Windows, as well as Office apps on iOS and Android devices.
+(Make sure you're using [Modern Authentication for Office](https://docs.microsoft.com/office365/enterprise/modern-auth-for-office-2013-and-2016).)

+- Beginning in March 2018, ATP Safe Links protection is extended to apply to email sent between people within an organization.

+- Beginning in the second half of 2018, ATP Safe Links protection is extended to apply to URLs in Office Online (Word Online, Excel Online, PowerPoint Online, and OneNote Online) and Office 365 ProPlus on Mac.

+- Beginning in September 2018, [Office 365 ATP warning pages](atp-safe-links-warning-pages.md) feature a new color scheme, more details, and the ability to continue to a site despite given warnings and recommendations.

 ## How to get ATP Safe Links protection